Better lung function can be beneficial to all, but can exercise get you there?

 - Pressure or pain in your chest, arm, neck, jaw or shoulder

 Regular exercise can produce a number of favorable changes in the body, allowing it to work more efficiently.
-However, these improvements can only work to alleviate the symptoms of lung disease, in order to address the progression of the disease, stem cell therapy may be necessary.
+However, these improvements can only work to alleviate the symptoms of lung disease, in order to address the progression of the disease, cellular therapy may be necessary.

 Looking for more information on Lung Function?
 We want to hear from you.
 Share your thoughts and comments on Can Exercise Improve Lung Function below.